<img src="https://ws.zoominfo.com/pixel/JV60JGR5LG4sEWlH3Xte" width="1" height="1" style="display: none;">

-Tracking Logins in Azure Active Directory
+1. Tracking Logins with Azure Active Directory Integration

 A screen shot of this page is presented below: